The evolution of ber- verbs in Indonesian and English: A morphological and translation analysis

 Mohammed, E. A. A. (2021).
 The differences in translations of the meaning of the holy Quran: A case study of three different translations of Sarah Alnur and Alhujrat.
 International Journal of Linguistics, Literature and Translation, 5(2), 1-8. https://doi.org/10.32996/ijllt.2022.5.2.1

 Munday, J. (2000).
 Introducing translation studies: Theories and application.
-Routledge, Taylor and Francis Group.
+Routledge.

 Qawasmeh, M. A. (2021).
 The way how cultural diversity works within translation and interpretation.
 International Journal of Translation and Interpretation Studies, 2(1), 1-6. https://doi.org/10.32996/ijtis.2022.2.1.1